-How to become an engineering apprentice: Jasmine's story
+How to become an apprentice engineer: Jasmine's story

 Meet Jasmine, 20, from Crewe.
 Find out about life as an HS2 engineering apprentice at WSP.
 Part of our Bitesize world of work series.